Last Updated on February 9, 2021

 Biltmore at Christmas is a big part of why America’s Largest Home features in our guide to winter getaways.

 Take a stroll through the gardens and trails, one of our favorite places to visit during spring.
 In fact, they’re a big part of why we consider Asheville among the best spring break destinations in North Carolina.

 If you’re at Biltmore during winter or a rainy day or both, an umbrella and warm clothes will help.
 There’s really not enough space to describe our love for the gardens dedicated to roses, azaleas, shrubs, and more themes.

 The Conservatory is a beautifully designed building filled with exotic orchids, flowers, ferns, and plants.

 Each section is not only filled with aesthetic beauty but also makes for a nice nature walk that serves as an excellent getaway during busy days at Biltmore.

 The Shrub Garden is a nice lead-in walk to the Rose Garden and Conservatory.
 Don’t forget about the Bass Pond & Boat House, if you have time.

 That’s where many guests of the Vanderbilts would get some rest after their time spent at the gardens.

 Wine Tastings and More

 Two recent additions to Biltmore Estate include Antler Hill Village and Biltmore Winery.
 Your ticket to Biltmore includes a free tasting, so please don’t pass that up.
-It’s only America’s most-visited winery, after all.
+It’s only America’s most-visited winery and one of the best in North Carolina, after all.